 Literature Student

-“A thoughtful and serious story.
+“A thoughtful and serious story focusing on survival in extreme environments.
 Shin Misaki feels like someone shaped by the world around him, not someone written to impress the reader.”

 Indie Book Reviewer